SAP-samples/teched2023-IN263/exercises/ex0/README.md

 ![plot](./images/businessprocess.png)

-a.
-Data from industrial IoT Devices are sent to Microsoft Azure IoT Central.
+- Data from industrial IoT Devices are sent to Microsoft Azure IoT Central.
-b.
-Rules in Microsoft Azure IoT identifies any event which needs attention and forwards it to SAP Integration Suite Advanced Event Mesh.
+- Rules in Microsoft Azure IoT identifies any event which needs attention and forwards it to SAP Integration Suite Advanced Event Mesh.
-c.
-SAP Integration Suite, Advanced Event Mesh receives the events and triggers webhook to send the events to extension application of Events-to-Business-Actions framework running on SAP BTP.
+- SAP Integration Suite, Advanced Event Mesh receives the events and triggers webhook to send the events to extension application of Events-to-Business-Actions framework running on SAP BTP.
-d.
-Extension application of Events-To-Business-Actions framework is configured with all necessary actions to be taken.
+- Extension application of Events-To-Business-Actions framework is configured with all necessary actions to be taken.
     - (Default Action) Calling SAP Build Process Automation - Decision capability API to determine which business action to be taken
     - (Main Action) execute the business action OData API call to trigger business process in ERP systems
     - (Pre Action) call api to get master data required for business action api (Main Action)
     - (Post Action) After business action is executed, call Azure IoT device api to update it's status.
    Extension application executes the business actions and any pre or post actions.

 > In this hand-on session, Based on the fill level of waste container/silo a new Purchase Order Requisition is created in SAP S/4HANA.